sllam/comingle/README.md

 News
 ====

+* New paper on semantics of our language appeared in 10th International Web Rule Symposium (RuleML) 2016, with best paper award (http://2016.ruleml.org/awards)

-* New paper to appear in preceedings of the 11th IEEE International Conference on Wireless and Mobile Computing, Network and Communications (Wimob2015)
+* New paper appeared in preceedings of the 11th IEEE International Conference on Wireless and Mobile Computing, Network and Communications (Wimob2015)

 * Added NFC sensing libraries.